-The Maplesteads' WEA Autumn 2017 course starts on the 18th September 2017, when potential participants will be invited to attend the course overview of The Building of the English Church c320-1901; Church Architecture from the Saxons to the Victorians and meet the tutor Colin Canfield.
+The Maplesteads' WEA Spring 2018 course starts on the 22nd January 2018, when potential participants will be invited to attend the course overview of Russia of the Tsars and meet the tutor David Prynn.

 By the end of the course participants will be able to:

 1. Indicate reasons for the unique characteristics of Russian historical culture.

 2. Explain the origins of serfdom in Russia.

 3. Suggest reasons for the persistence of autocratic rule in Russia.

 4. Indicate reasons for the collapse of Tsarist Russia.

 For further information please contact the Maplesteads' WEA Secretary, Jean Bowers